Baffle Data Protection Services on AWS

 Baffle Data Protection Services supports various Keystore vendors using industry standard protocols such as KMIP, PKCS#11, and REST APIs.
 Follow the steps below to enroll a Keystore for use with Baffle Shields and databases.

-1. Display a list of configured keystores.
-After logging into Baffle Manager, click the key icon on the left hand navigation panel.
+- Display a list of configured keystores.
+After logging into Baffle Manager, click the key icon on the left navigation panel.
 If this is the first time you are enrolling a Keystore, there will only exist the “baffle_credential_store” that was created in the previous section.

-Click on the +KEYSTORE button in the top right corner to add a new Keystore.
+Click +KEYSTORE in the top right corner to add a new Keystore.